 Inside Education: A+ for Energy provides grants for projects focused on energy and GHG emission reduction.
 Amount: Up to $5000.
 Deadline: May each year.

-Nature Canada's Women for Nature Young Leaders Grant is a sponsored grant that will support project implementation (inspired by some of the objectives in the recently published Nature Playbook) in the year 2019, to celebrate the role that nature plays in our Canadian culture and identity.
+Nature Canada's Women for Nature Young Leaders Grant is for young people (under 30) to develop and implement a youth-led, community-based project centered around nature and sustainability in Canada to celebrate the role that nature plays in our Canadian culture and identity.
 Amount: $1000.
 Deadline: February each year

 Nutrients for Life and Inside Education School Garden Grants provide funding for schools to start or expand on indoor and outdoor gardens.
 Schools can apply to complete a two-year Learning Garden project, or a one-year School Garden project.
 Amount: $3000 for two-year projects, $500 for one-year projects.
 Deadline: March each year.

-TreeCanada: Greening Canada's School Grounds provides grants to green schools grounds.
-Amount: Variable.
+TreeCanada: Greening Canada's School Grounds provides grants to green school grounds.
+Amount: Up to $3500.
 Deadline: March each year.

 World of 7 Billion: Student Video Contest is open to all middle and high school students worldwide.
 Students can create a video concentrating on preserving biodiversity, sustainable resource use, or protecting human rights.
 Participating teachers receive free curriculum resources from Population Education, and the student winners receive cash prizes.
 Deadline: February each year

 Alberta Environment and Parks: Environmental Student Action Challenge invites Alberta students from kindergarten to grade 12 to develop a school-based initiative or project that will minimize human impacts to the environment or help address climate change.
 Up to $15,000 of total funding will be awarded.
 Amount: Up to $1000.
 Deadline: September/October each year.